 As long as there have been celebrities, there have been celebrity apologies.

 Whether its sexual assault or racial slurs, famous people seem to struggle to avoid the occasional, unforgivable, character-exposing, mistake.
 In fact, so many celebrities have done horrible things in the public eye, that celebrity apologies have become an art form of their own.
+Most recently, Camila Cabello apologized for racist posts from 2012 found on her Tumblr account.

 Whether its a screenshot of an iPhone note posted to Instagram or crocodile tears on Jimmy Kimmel Live!, public figures have a staggering ability to come up with new and cringe-worthy ways to apologize for their actions.
 In celebration of famous people's staggering inability to express genuine remorse, we've compiled a list of our favorite (worst) celebrity apologies of all time.